Fatima wrote to me from Iran explaining how they make shish kabob there. Of course, I had to try it and it was delicious! Fatima wrote:

-This artilce was posted on Thursday, October 17th, 2013 at 5:14 pm and is filed under Countries & Cultures, Iran, Languages, Middle Eastern Cuisine, Persian, Persion Cuisine, Shish Kebab Recipes.
+This article was posted on Thursday, October 17th, 2013 at 5:14 pm and is filed under Countries & Cultures, Iran, Languages, Middle Eastern Cuisine, Persian, Persian Cuisine, Shish Kebab Recipes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Persian Shish Kabob Recipe”